DeliSauce/Team-Challenge-React-Native/README.md

 - add spinner to AllChallenges while awaiting firebase data
 - deal with offline status???
 - update header block in nav sidebar (w/ profile pic, etc.)
+- autocomplete on TextInput does not update state (ios only?) need to fix this (turn it off?)
+- make user search case insensitive.
+Currently on ios search defaults to caps and emails are lower case

 # Team Challenge
 Mobile app built with React Native that allows groups of people to create and track challenge benchmarks.
 Utilizes Firebase for authentication and syncing data in real time.